 Not sure which presentation format will work best for your proposed session content?
 If you have questions, contact APNA at firstname.lastname@example.org.

-Concurrent sessions are designed for a presentation needing review or discussion of material.
-Presentations follow a 45-minute format that includes 10 minutes of audience discussion.
-APNA will provide a $100 discount on full conference registration for one presenting author.
+Concurrent sessions are designed for discussion or review of a program, project, or intervention.
+Topics should be evidence or research-informed and should demonstrate a program, project or intervention that has achieved or is on track to achieve measurable results.
+Presentations follow a 45-minute format that includes a few minutes of audience discussion.
+APNA provides a $200 discount on full conference registration for one presenting author.
 This is most commonly the primary presenter, whose contact information is entered first.
 This cannot be combined with any other discount.
-Each presenter must register for the conference by the Early Bird Deadline of August 26, 2013.
+Each presenter must register for the conference by the Early Bird Deadline of August 30, 2021.

-“Mini” concurrent sessions are 20-minute presentations (plus time for audience discussion), grouped by topic/theme/category with another mini concurrent session, and presented within one 45-minute time period.
-APNA will provide a $100 discount on full conference registration for one presenting author of each presentation.
+“Mini” concurrent sessions are 20-minute presentations (including time for audience discussion).
+APNA will provide a $200 discount on full conference registration for one presenting author of each presentation.
 This is most commonly the primary presenter, whose contact information is entered first.
 This cannot be combined with any other discount.
-Each presenter must register for the conference by the Early Bird Deadline of August 26, 2013.
+Each presenter must register for the conference by the Early Bird Deadline of August 30, 2021.

 Poster presentations offer an opportunity for clinical and/or scientific presentations in an interactive environment.
-APNA will provide a $50 discount on full conference registration for one presenting author.
+APNA will provide a $100 discount on full conference registration for one presenting author.
 This is most commonly the primary presenter, whose contact information is entered first.
 This cannot be combined with any other discount.
-Each poster presenter must register for the conference by the Early Bird Deadline of August 26, 2013.
+As posters are available for viewing on multiple days, poster presenters must register for the full conference.
+Each presenter must register for the conference by the Early Bird Deadline of August 30, 2021.

-Online Poster Gallery: Abstracts of poster presentations given at the conference will be published in the Online Poster Gallery unless otherwise indicated by the presenter.
-Poster presenters will be asked to upload a pdf of their poster to be included in the gallery for attendee access during and after the conference.
-The inclusion of a poster pdf in the gallery is optional – it is not required for presentation at the conference, though highly recommended.
+Online Poster Gallery: Abstracts of poster presentations given at the conference will be published in the Online Poster Gallery for access during and after the conference.
+The inclusion of a poster PDF in the gallery is required.

 Industry Sponsored Symposium